artwang31/Company-Culture-and-Organizational-Health-Analysis/README.md

 **ALL PERSONAL AND/OR UNIQUE IDENTIFIERS HAVE BEEN REMOVED FROM ALL SAMPLE DATA**

+**OUTCOME**

+The business can definitively say, through data, that staff morale is positively correlated to staff retention.

 **Goal and Purpose:**

 For this project I had to run a comprehensive annual organizational health/company culture analysis that seeks to determine staff sentiment towards the company, their supervisors, and whether employees believe the company is achieving their stated objectives.
 In this report, I examine and analyze staff culture and sentiment over time and through demographic lines to get a more holisitic view of our staff and how they are feeling.